 If you want to make a pretty cake at home without much experience, choose edible prints on fondant paper.
 They are always the easiest solution for impressively looking cakes and cookies, with almost no possibility for a fail.

 You can order fondant paper prints from specialised cake decoration shops.
 Some of them offer even the designs but there are plenty of them around Internet.

 In order to make the cake more impressive and my life even easier, I also bought a plastic Spiderman figure (which costed unbelievable amount of money for its size).
 I also decorated some of the Christmas cookies with superhero comic prints.

-As I mentioned already, the cake base and the frosting between the layers were all healthy.
+As I mentioned already, the cake base and the frosting between the layers are all healthy.
 No refined sugar or flour, only good ingredients.
-At first I wanted to bake a completely vegan cake but then I decided to add some eggs to the second cake base (one base seemed too small for the cake I was planning).
 I also used ricotta in the frosting.
 However if you want to bake a vegan cake, you can use only the recipe for the first cake base and prepare a frosting based on avocado.

 And that’s how we organised a fantastic Spiderman themed party without much elaborations and decorations – just with a cake, cookies, a bunch of balloons and some nice presents!
 My son was really happy and at the end that was all that mattered on that day!

 If you are looking for more inspiration for children’s cakes, check out also the following: